cmdncontrol/Osmosis-CTF/README.md

 ## About

-The Level Effect Cyber Defense CTF was a blue team focused CTF.
-Placed 5th overall in this CTF.
+The Osmosis CTF was an OSINT focused event put on by the Osmosis Association.
+Placed 3rd overall in this CTF.

 ## Challenges